borkshop/js/jspit/stream.md

 Adding a basic item system to the BSP demo, to enable digging.

 ## Done

+### Proc Sitrep

+A `Proc` implements a bit of behavior when a subject tile interacts with an object tile.
+This currently may happen through two modes: explicitly invoking an adjacent tile through the action bar, or by colliding with (booping) with a blocking tile.
+Their return value is `boolean`, false only if they had no effect.

+That all important return value bit should allow us to do Nystrom-style "booping a wall ineffectually does not burn a turn" logic, among other things like the subject/object delegation: Proc resolution first looks at the subject tile, and then the object tile if no subject proc(s) had any effect.

+Each subject and object tile may have any of a `data-proc` attribute or a `--proc` css variable defined; lacking either, their `kind` string (primary css class name) is treated as a proc spec string.
+Such proc spec strings are space-separated token lists of proc names; obviously, this power is not available to kind strings, who can only be a single token.

+Spec string tokens are resolved as attributes on the `dmg.procs` object, with missing entries being ignored.
+Each entry that is defined is executed in order;
+all entries are executed, with `any` boolean combination logic over their
+results: false only if all are false.

+To sum up:
+- a tile's behavior is defined by either of `data-proc`, `--proc`, or `$kind`
+- such behavior is a chain of procs: all are executed in order
+- subject tile has priority over object tile
+- procs should follow a convention of parametrizing themselves by eponymous prefixing; e.g. how the default `morph` and `spawn` procs work

+### Proc Ideas

+Maybe the shape of Proc should expand to a Procable object, which can provide other info like an stencil for nearby tile interests.
+Such behavior should be possible today, since there's nothing stopping a Proc from querying other grid tiles around it.
+Following on that, maybe we just handle this with a StencilProc combinator, that calls an inner proc with such loaded tiles, but without outwardly complecting the Proc standard.

+Have intentionally revoked Proc's access to the DOMgeon controller object.
+This prevents them from doing things like looking up and invoking other procs.
+We may eventually need to add back a controlled form of this, in case a subject proc wants to internally delegate to any object procs (or other specific details).

+The proc spec string "language" could eventually evolve into something either stack based, or with infix operators.
+Infix operators are probably the more likely route, since that's easier to grow without rewriting all extant spec strings.

+Considering adopting a generalised `href` proc extrapolated from the forest demo, but with ability to open in new window, and support beyond just url params calling back to the same page.

+# 2020-12-17

 Revamped the DOMgeon Proc system:
 - both object and subject tiles may now have, in order of precedence: